Patient’s Role in Anti-Counterfeiting

 Lilly also supports the Online Pharmacy Safety Act, which would update U.S. law to protect patients from the growing number of illegitimate and unsafe online drug sellers.
 Lilly also supports the National Association of Boards of Pharmacy (NABP) as it plans to launch the “.pharmacy” top-level domain name as a home for safe and legal online pharmacies.

 In addition, Lilly supports law enforcement in the criminal prosecution of counterfeiters around the world, through gathering evidence, testing samples, testifying in court, and filing civil actions.
-Lilly also participates in the World Customs Organization’s IPM database of products, used by customs agents to identify legitimate versus counterfeit products that cross national borders.
+Lilly also participates in the World Customs Organization’s Interface Public-Members (IPM) database of products, used by customs agents to identify legitimate versus counterfeit products that cross national borders.

 To stop counterfeit medicines, we must combine the efforts of governments, patient organizations, medical networks, manufacturers (brand owners) and others.
 We will succeed in stopping this threat only if we act together – and act globally.